tewarid/dotnet-tools/README.md

 Interactive client that may be used to open a serial port, send, and receive data.

+## SMTP Server Tool

+A simple SMTP server based on the [SmtpServer](https://www.nuget.org/packages/SmtpServer/) library that logs messages to a text box.

 ## Sniffer Tool

-Elementary tool that sniffs IPv4 packets using raw sockets.
+An elementary tool that sniffs IPv4 packets using raw sockets.
 Requires administrative privilege.

 ## TCP Client Tool